The best laid plans of mice and men often go awry. These are the immortal words Scottish poet Robert Burns.

 Put it in writing.
 This helps you to clarify your thoughts and gives you a stronger ability to focus on your wants.

 Some habits can start chain reactions and have the power to transform your life.
 These are keystone habits.
-In his book, The power of Habit, Charles Duhigg defined them as:

 “Small changes or habits that people introduce into their routines that unintentionally carry over into other aspects of their lives.”